stevetsa/awesome-microbes/README.md

 Currently, genomic RNA material can be used for validation purposes at biosafety level 2 laboratories (BSL-2).
 Genomic RNA material is available through [BEI Resources.](https://www.beiresources.org/Home.aspx) BEI Resources was established by NIAID/NIH to provide reagents, tools and information for studying Category A, B, and C priority #pathogens and other microbes.

 ### Visualization
+[Epidemic Calculator](http://gabgoh.github.io/COVID/index.html) - At the time of writing, the coronavirus disease of 2019 remains a global health crisis of grave and uncertain magnitude.
+To the non-expert (such as myself), contextualizing the numbers, forecasts and epidemiological parameters described in the media and literature can be challenging.
+I created this calculator as an attempt to address this gap in understanding.

 [JHU CSSE Near-real-time mapping of 2019-nCoV](https://gisanddata.maps.arcgis.com/apps/opsdashboard/index.html#/bda7594740fd40299423467b48e9ecf6) - Near-real-time mapping of the pathogen.

+[How the Virus Got Out](https://www.nytimes.com/interactive/2020/03/22/world/coronavirus-spread.html) - New York Times, accessed March 22, 2020.

 [Nextstrain](https://nextstrain.org/ncov) - Real-time tracking of pathogen evolution.
 [Chinese Version/中文版](https://nextstrain.org/ncov/zh)